-The EMP at St. Margaret’s is well-supported by a variety of music co-curricular activities, namely the Choir, String Ensemble and Symphonic Band.
+The EMP at St. Margaret’s Secondary School is well-supported by a variety of music co-curricular activities, namely the Choir, String Ensemble and Concert Band.

-All in all, the EMP at St Margaret’s aims to develop in its students a strong interest in music and deepen their understanding of music as a whole.
+All in all, the EMP at St. Margaret’s Secondary School aims to develop in its students a strong interest in music and deepen their understanding of music as a whole.

 For queries on the EMP, contact: